 14. Create a new paint layer.
 With white and same brush but now 0.50 opacity paint now only the glossy parts of the face, and the hair : or the more smooth or greasy part ( or the area receiving naturally more light in this lighting setup ).
 Be also subtle here too.

 15. Create a new paint layer.
-Add some definition and details with a hard thin brush as the 'speedpainting brush' and start to bring harder details to your drawing.
+Add some definition and details with a hard thin brush as the default brush preset 'Layout_Oval' and start to bring harder details to your drawing.
 Especially for glossy point or materials.
 You can add glossy reflective points of light with very bright values, almost or white.
 Shadows can be also creased a bit ; but I advice you to keep in a restricted range of values and avoid usage of darker tones.
 Also add some low opacity white around the silhouette to boost the contrast a bit.

 At the end , the young fictive person I drew from imagination look a bit mystic in her attitude and simplistic in the design.
-I'll not add more accessories or design to keep the tutorial method clean , but feel free to keep painting and follow your imagination...
+I'll not add more accessories or design to gears on her to keep the tutorial method clean , but feel free to keep painting and follow your imagination...
 I advice you to keep doodling with a standard viewport , 50% and without zooming ; and train your painting skill within a "compressed value space" ( from white to grey ).
-It's easier than dealing with blacks to get started.
+It's easier than to manage a limited range of grey than dealing with full blacks to white to get started.